singingwolfboy/netlify-home/_posts/2016-01-05-a-step-by-step-nanoc-on-netlify.md

 If you already have a Nanoc repository forked on GitHub and you just wish to connect with netlify, you can skip the majority of this guide and scroll down [here](#netlifystart) instead.

-On the other hand, if you have Nanoc running locally, but need some guidance getting it pushed to GitHub, before you deploy to Netlify, start [here](#githubstart) instead.
+On the other hand, if you have Nanoc running locally, but need some guidance getting it pushed to GitHub, before you deploy to netlify, start [here](#githubstart) instead.

 Finally, if you want to try check out our small Nanoc tutorial, before linking up with GitHub and netlify, simply continue this guide.